Perfectionism Therapy for Women

 That’s me!

-Perfectionism isn’t a flaw — it’s a strategy.
+Perfectionism isn’t a flaw.
+It’s a strategy.

-• fear of making mistakes
+• Fear of making mistakes or being seen as inadequate

-• harsh inner critic
+• Harsh, relentless inner critic

 How therapy can help with perfectionism